 Working as a reporter, he would meet, befriend, fall in love with, reveal his secret identity to and marry a familiar female reporter before they give birth to a son and raise him under their care.

-Following the title, we shift ahead by a few years as the young boy named Jonathan “Jon” Kent (voiced by Freddie Freeman himself, Jack Dylan Grazer) is reading his dad’s book on the Daily Planet.
+Following the title card, we shift ahead by a few years as the young boy named Jonathan “Jon” Kent (voiced by Freddie Freeman himself, Jack Dylan Grazer) is reading his dad’s book on the Daily Planet.
 In particular, he reads a section where even during the Great Depression, it was vital for the newspaper company to properly inform its citizens.
 He asks his mother why she & his father are even reporters and not doing any other occupation, to which Lois Lane (voiced by Laura Bailey) tells him that reporting is essential towards having “a civilized society” With Jon not seeing the value of the “report on reporters”, Lois tells him that good reporters are the ones who make their stories compelling, especially since there’s a few traits that she already abides by.
 One of them is finding the right angle or hook to hone in on, similar to her son tackling a boss character in a violent video game that she doesn’t approve of.
 She goes on to tell him that while the readers will most likely know how the story will end, it’s important to have the interesting details that ultimately lead to its resolution.
 After accidentally acquiring her hairspray (yet still packing it), she heads out to go pick up her son’s birthday cake and makes him promise to not snoop around for his presents.

 As she takes her leave (thus revealing that they’re living on the Kent Family Farm), Jon then heads up to his parents’ room in order to find his present.
 After a little investigation, he finds it in the closet and prepares to open it.
 Suddenly, he hears his father returning home as he hurriedly places his gift back inside and heads downstairs.